SCORE (satellite): Mission

-The communications repeater installed on the missile would receive a signal, amplify it, and then retransmit it.
+The communications repeater installed on the missile received, amplified and retransmitted signals.
 Two redundant sets of equipment were mounted in the nose of the SCORE missile.
 Four antennas were mounted flush with the missile surface, two for transmission and two for reception.
 SCORE's other equipment included two tape recorders, each with a four-minute capacity.
 Any of four ground stations in the southern United States could command the satellite into playback mode to transmit the stored message or into record mode to receive and store a new message.
 These redundancies proved invaluable as one of the tape recorders malfunctioned and was rendered inoperable during the 12-day mission.

 According to an official history of the Advanced Research Projects Agency (ARPA), SCORE was originally programmed to broadcast a voice message from Army Secretary Wilber M. Brucker.
 When the President learned this fact, hours before lift-off, he said he would like to provide the message.
 His tape-recording was hand-carried to Cape Canaveral, but by then the payload was locked and ready for launch.
 The ARPA program director decided to launch with the Army message, then erase it while in space, and upload the President's message to replace it.
 This effort was successful, and accordingly SCORE's transmitted message from space to Earth was as follows:

 This is the President of the United States speaking.
 Through the marvels of scientific advance, my voice is coming to you from a satellite circling in outer space.
 My message is a simple one: Through this unique means I convey to you and to all mankind, America's wish for peace on Earth and goodwill toward men everywhere.

 The broadcast signal for Eisenhower's greeting was fairly weak, and only very sensitive radio receivers were able to detect it.
 Most Americans heard the message as it was rebroadcast on commercial news programs.